 Paperless is a concept that involves the elimination of all paper use in the home, office, or school environment.
-While the use of paper has decreased, the user of paper is still prevalent, and there are not many companies that are completely paperless.
+While paper use has decreased, it is still prevalent, and there are not many companies that are completely paperless.

 Why go paperless?

-- Saves energy - Your printer uses energy and if you are in a school or business where the printer is on all day it adds up.
+Your printer uses energy, and if a printer is on all day, that energy use adds up.

-- Saves time - When printing a document with dozens of pages, it takes time to print each of the pages.
+When printing a document with multiple pages, it takes time to print each of the pages.
 Also, sending and receiving documents, e-books, or other electronic documents can be done in minutes instead of days.

 Tips on going paperless

-- Print to PDF - Anything can be printed to a PDF file.
+Anything can be printed to a PDF (Portable Document Format) file.
 Printing is not always the only option to get a copy of something.
 Once printed, you can attach that PDF to an e-mail and save it to your computer.

-- Use your smartphone - If you have a smartphone, use it for your grocery lists, to-do lists, or really any list.
-Not only does this save paper but these lists can be shared with others, is always with you, and is less likely to be lost.
+If you have a smartphone, use it for your grocery lists, to-do lists, or nearly any list.
+It saves paper, lets you share lists with others, always available to you, and is less likely to be lost.

-- Save on the cloud - Documents and files can be stored in cloud tools like Evernote, Google Docs, and Dropbox.
-Storing them in the cloud enables multiple people to have access and update the file from any device (e.g., computer, phone, or tablet) that has Internet access.
+Documents and files can be stored in cloud tools, like Evernote, Google Docs, and Dropbox.
+Storing them in the cloud enables multiple people to have access and update the file from any device (e.g., computer, phone, or tablet) with Internet access.

-- Digital signatures - Some companies may need to print documents because of the need of signatures.
+Some companies may need to print documents because they need physical signatures.
 However, today many companies now accept digital signatures and no longer require any of the documents to be printed.

-- Make it difficult to print - Many people print because it is convenient.
-Make it difficult by keeping your printer off, which also saves money in energy bills and may even save printer ink.
+Many people print because it is convenient.
+Make it difficult by keeping your printer off; that also saves money in energy bills and may even save printer ink.

-- Print two-sided - If there is no way getting around printing print two-sided instead of one-sided.
+If there is no way getting around printing, print two-sided instead of one-sided.